APSL/page-size-check/README.rst

 License
 -------

-Distributed under the terms of the `MIT`_ license, "wagtail_jsonschema_forms" is free and open source software
+Distributed under the terms of the `MIT`_ license, "page-size-check" is free and open source software

 Issues